What Can SoR Learn from Balanced Literacy?

 It feels uncomfortable, wrong even, to type the following words.
 But bear with me.
-Today, I want to explore what the science of reading advocates can learn from balanced literacy.
-To be clear, I’m not talking about borrowing three-cueing or resurrecting the reader’s workshop or anything like that.
+Today, I want to explore what the Science of Reading movement can learn from balanced literacy.
+To be clear, I’m not talking about borrowing three-cueing or resurrecting the Reader’s Workshop or anything like that.
 Instead, I want to consider how we can grow the movement by imitating aspects of balanced literacy’s successes.

 So here are the top three lessons I have for you: